 The spinal cord ends after the second vertebrae in the lumbar section and nerves become more exposed at this point.

 At the end of the spinal column is the sacral bone (also known as the tailbone).
-Rather than containing one nerve for each vertebrae, the sacral acts more like a single bone with five nerves (S1-S5, represented by the red portion of the figure).
+Rather than containing one nerve for each vertebrae, the sacral acts more like a single bone with five nerves (S1-S5, represented by the red portion of the figure from above).

 The nervous system is so delicate and complex that it continues to elude medical science to this day.
 It’s a naturally sensitive part of your body that you should treat with the utmost care.
 Find the least invasive form of treatment and work your way up to discovering a method that fits your needs.

 Maintaining good posture is your first line of defense in preventing nerve issues.
 While you may be tempted to stand as straight as possible, the healthy spine does not look like a straight line - the spinal structure contains natural curves at certain points.
-Don’t strain yourself and make sure your posture most resembles the figure under the green check-mark to the left.
+Don’t strain yourself and make sure your posture is correct!

 For a healthy body, it’s a good idea to maintain an exercise routine.
 Staying active, even just a little bit, is better than remaining stationary.
 Be careful not to over-exert yourself - especially if you are already experiencing back problems.
 In that case, start out small.
 Be very careful and consider physical therapy if necessary.